-Asparagus, Jersey Knight.
+Asparagus, Jersey Knight Ready

-Ready for moderate harvest second spring after planting.
-Plant seedlings in the middle of a "W" shaped trench, add high phosphate starter fertilizer such as bone meal.
-Maintain with rich compost or aged manure applied every fall or early spring.
+for moderate harvest second spring after planting.
+Maintain plants with rich compost or aged manure applied every fall or early spring.
 Soil pH should be maintained to at least 7.0.
-Do not cut fern like foliage until it dies back naturally.
+Do not cut fern-like foliage until it dies back naturally.